 And now in more detail to the Greek Caviar: Taramas

-Taramosalata (and not taramasalata, as is often mistakenly written, as it is not correct Greek,) is a wonderful mezes or appetizer not only during the Lenten period but all over the year.
+Taramosalata (and not taramasalata, as is often mistakenly written, as it is not correct Greek,) is a wonderful mezes or appetizer made with red or white fish roe of the cod or carp fish.
+It is enjoyed not only during the Lenten period but all the year over.

 To make taramosalata, stale bread without the crust is soaked in water and when soft the water is squeezed out.
 In a blender you add the roe, as well as olive oil, lemon juice and onion and blend until creamy.
 Finally the bread is incorporated to form a dip of the consistency of mayonnaise.

 It can be decorated with parsley, spring onion or black olives.